ICT-Mahidol/Gemini-2023/Inwza007_Use case diagram.md

 An on-site person who is responsible for monitoring the data acquisition and validating the data integrity collected from the Gemini telescope in order to forward them to the astronomer afterward, and ensures that the science plan is ongoing according to the plan and adapts them to suit the needs for the astronomer.
 - **Validate a science plan**
-After the astronomer submits the science plan to the Gemini Telescope system, the science observer will validate the science plan and check to ensure effective and efficient before transforming the plan into an observing program.
+After the astronomer submits the science plan to the Gemini Telescope system, the science observer will validate the science plan and check to ensure its effect and efficiency before transforming the plan into an observing program.

 - **Transform a science plan to an observing program**
 This action involves translating the existing science plan into a pragmatic and automated observing sequence that the Gemini telescope's systems can execute without human interaction.
 The transformation process includes programming the sequence using software that provides a user-friendly interface.
 This allows for the efficient use of the telescope's time and resources, ensuring that the transition from plan to program is smooth and effective.